masfaraud/design3d/docs/source/dealing_with_step.rst

 .. code-block:: python

-    from volmdlr import step
+    from design3d import step

-The script imports the step module from the volmdlr library.
+The script imports the step module from the design3d library.
 This module provides functionality to work with STEP (Standard for the Exchange of Product model data) files, which are used for exchanging 3D CAD models and associated information.

 2. **Loading a STEP File:**